SanazME/Algorithm-DataStructure/array_stack_queues/README.md

 - Insert in BST
 - Delete in BST

 ### My own interview Q: Implement a function to compare two json templates.
-A template can contain either strings or nested templates.
+A template can contain either strings or nested templates. we want to get diff/unmatched values from dict1 where the keys are matched in both dictionaries.

 ```py
 def compareTemplates(dict1, dict2):